 Are you wondering whether the Border Terrier might make the best family pet for you and your loved ones?
 This breed profile is a one-stop-shop breed guide for anyone looking to take this lil’ pup on.
 They might be small and inconspicuous-looking, but they are anything but ordinary.
 For many, this dog is not the right option, but for you, they may be perfect.

 These dogs are happy-go-lucky pooches who live life to the fullest.
-They are full of cheeky Terrier personality, a hunting dog work ethic, and frenetic energy that needs an outlet.
-If left under exercised, expect them to destroy your possessions and escape daily.
+They are full of cheeky Terrier personalities, a hunting dog work ethic, and frenetic energy that needs an outlet.
+If left under-exercised, expect them to destroy your possessions and escape daily.
 But you can expect tons of fun, love, and canine companionship, all packed into a cute package.

 The Border Terrier comes from the hilly countryside near the Scottish-English border.
 Many centuries ago, farmers created agile and hardworking terriers to find and eradicate the powerful and sheep-stealing hill fox.
 The terriers needed to be small enough to dig into fox lairs but had long legs to keep up with foxhounds and huntsmen on horseback.

 These dogs were the ancestors of the breed that we know and love today.
 The dogs had incredible stamina, a desire to find the fox no matter what, and were capable of climbing any wall and getting through any wire entanglements.
 They were so determined to find the fox that they would stay underground overnight until the fox came to the ground.
 There weren’t many farmers in the North-East of England without a Border Terrier in their ranks.